4-2-2: UK developments

 These factors lead to a resurgence of interest in the 'single' for fast express passenger work in the 1880s and 1890s.
-William Dean of the Great Western Railway built fifty examples of the standard gauge 3031 Achilles Class from 1893-1899.
+William Dean of the Great Western Railway built fifty examples of the standard gauge 3031 Achilles Class from 1893 to 1899.
 No. 3065 Duke of Connaught contributed to the record-breaking run of the Ocean Mail express train from Plymouth to Paddington in 227 minutes on 9 May 1904, when it took over the train at Bristol from No 3440 City of Truro and completed the journey to Paddington in 99 minutes 46 seconds.
 By 1900, average train loads had grown beyond the capability of even a sander-fitted 'single' and their development was stopped.
 On the GNR, Stirling's famous 'eight-footers' required double heading with 4-4-0s before they were replaced by the 'Klondyke' 4-4-2 engines designed by Henry Ivatt, while on the Midland Railway Samuel Johnson developed a powerful compound 4-4-0 to replace his 'Spinners'.

 Other notable UK examples of the 4-2-2 include the GER Class P43, which was an early oil-burning engine, developed by the pioneer of oil-boilers, James Holden.
 The last British 'single' to be designed was the Class 13 of the Great Central Railway, designed by Harry Pollitt in 1900 for work on the company's new main line to London.
 Ivatt Class A5 singles of the GNR, designed before the Great Central engines, continued to enter service during 1901, being the last of their type to take to the rails in Britain.